Yandex Cloud

 2. Confirm creating the resources.

-All the resources you need will then be created in the specified folder.
+This will create all the resources you need in the specified folder.
 You can check the new resources and their settings using the management console.

 1. Get a list of disks using the list REST API method for the Disk resource or the DiskService/List gRPC API call.